-- breast examination by a doctor, and
+- breast examination by a trained professional, and

 Who to test and how often

-- Breast examination by a doctor.
+- Breast examination by a professional trained in breast examination.

 - Mammography: In their revised recommendations issued in November, 2009, the U.S. Preventive Services Task Force states that women age 40 to 49 do not require routine mammograms.
 They recommend biannual screening mammograms for women aged 49-74, and further state that: "The decision to start regular, biennial screening mammography before the age of 50 years should be an individual one and take patient context into account, including the patient's values regarding specific benefits and harms."

 - However, The American Cancer Society (ACS) disagrees and recommends a baseline mammogram for all women by age 40 and annual mammograms for women 40 and older for as long as they are in good health.

 - In women with "lumpy breasts" or breast symptoms, and also in women with a high risk for developing breast cancer, sometimes a baseline mammogram at 35 years of age is recommended.
 This recommendation is somewhat controversial, and there are other viewpoints.